Grokzen/pykwalify/docs/Validation Rules.md

 ## pattern

-Specifies regular expression pattern of value.
-Uses `re.match()` internally.
-Pattern works on all scalar types.
+Specifies a regular expression pattern which the value must satisfy.

+Uses [re.match()](https://docs.python.org/3/library/re.html#re.match) internally.
+Pattern works for all scalar types.

-Note: Pattern no longer works in map.
-Use `regex;(regex-pattern)` as keys in `mapping`
+Note: For using regex to define possible key names in mapping, see `regex;(regex-pattern)` instead.

 #### Example: